floydhub/imagenet/README.md

 - [Transfer learning](#transfer-learning) from the most popular model architectures of above, fine tuning only the last fully connected layer.

 *Note*:

+- **ImageNet training** will be documeted in the next release.
-**Transfer-learning** was fully tested on alexnet, densenet121, inception_v3, resnet18 and vgg19.
-The other models will be test in the next release.
+- **Transfer-learning** was fully tested on alexnet, densenet121, inception_v3, resnet18 and vgg19.
+The other models will be tested in the next release.

 ## Usage